 Paige’s modest goal was to sell 800 bags of cookies that summer, but by the time summer was over, she was selling cookies at a rate of 800 bags per week!
 And so Cookie It Up became Paige’s full-time venture and she opened a dedicated Cookie It Up facility in Aurora, Ontario.

 Thirty years later, in 2013, Paige handed the reins to fellow Aurora resident, Shane Smith, who has operated the business with his family since that time.
 It is clear that Paige's original vision and commitment to quality has endured.
 All Cookie It Up creations continue to be crafted in small batches with wholesome ingredients and no preservatives.
 Cookie It Up still works with premium local suppliers to make the most delicious cookies possible.

 In March 2017, Cookie It Up moved into a brand new, state-of-the-art facility just down the road from the old bakery.
-And today, Cookie It Up serves cookie enthusiasts through partnerships with many leading businesses such as Indigo/Chapters, Longo's, Metro, Whole Foods, Farm Boy, Pusateri's and Bruno's.
+And today, Cookie It Up serves cookie enthusiasts through partnerships with many leading businesses such as Indigo, Staples, Longo's, Metro, Whole Foods, Farm Boy, Pusateri's and Bruno's.